DiabloRun/DiabloInterface/README.md

 1. The tool must be run as administrator, otherwise it cannot read the memory from another process.
 2. Because of the nature of how the tool works, there might be a warning from your Antivirus/Windows Smartscreen in precompiled exe.
 You can ignore the warning or compile the sources youself.
+3. There is currently no support for network play.

 If there are any other problems or requests, join our [Discord channel][discord-channel-link] or create an [issue][issues-link].